Girish-Hiremath/Girish-Hiremath/README.md

 I am a passionate Data Analyst skilled in uncovering insights, automating workflows, and building data-driven solutions.
 With expertise in SQL, Power BI, Excel, Python, Machine Learning, and Generative AI, I leverage data to drive business decisions and innovation.

 💡 What I Do:
 🔹 SQL & Databases – Writing efficient queries, optimizing performance, and managing data pipelines.
 🔹 Power BI & Excel – Creating dynamic dashboards and reports to visualize key trends.
 🔹 Python & ML – Applying machine learning models for predictive analytics and automation.
 🔹 Generative AI – Exploring AI-driven analytics, NLP, and automation solutions.

 📂 Featured Projects:
-📊 Sales Performance Dashboard (Power BI) –
-🤖 Customer Churn Prediction (Python & ML) –
-🔎 SQL Data Cleaning & ETL Pipeline –
-🧠 Chatbot using Generative AI –
+📊 Analysis of Rental Patterns and Film Popularity in MavenMovies Database

 💼 Looking for collaboration opportunities!
 Let's connect and explore how data can drive innovation.